fgomescyber/fgomescyber/README.md

 ## 👋 About Me

-I'm a software engineer student with a strategic mindset and a solid legal background.
-For years, I worked in the public sector, participating in investigations - including financial and cybercrime.
-Today, I bring that analytical depth to software development.

-My current focus is on backend development, intelligent automation, and cybersecurity.
-I go beyond just writing code - I design secure, effective, and useful systems.

-🧠 The future belongs who believe in builders to the new world.
+I'm a Software Engineering student transitioning from a legal background, with experience in the public sector — particularly in financial and cybercrime investigations.

+I'm still in the early stages of my tech journey, currently exploring back-end development, smart automation, and cybersecurity.
+Each project is an opportunity to learn and to design systems that are not only functional, but also secure and meaningful.

+🧠 I'm here to grow, to contribute, and to build with purpose.
+The future belongs to those who create with courage and empathy.

 ---

 ## 🇧🇷/PT  Sobre mim

-Sou uma estudante de engenharira de software com uma mentalidade estratégica e uma formação jurídica sólida.
+Sou uma estudante de Engenharia de Software em transição de carreira, com uma base sólida em Direito e experiências anteriores no setor público — especialmente em investigações de crimes financeiros e cibercrimes.
-Durante anos, trabalhei no sector público, participando em investigações - incluindo financeiras e de cibercrime.
-Atualmente, transponho essa profundidade analítica para o desenvolvimento de software.

-Hoje, concentro-me no desenvolvimento de back-end, na automatização inteligente e na cibersegurança.
+Ainda estou construindo minha trajetória na tecnologia, explorando com curiosidade e disciplina as áreas de desenvolvimento back-end, automação inteligente e cibersegurança.
-Não me limito a escrever código - concebo sistemas seguros, eficazes e úteis.
+A cada linha de código, busco não só aprender, mas entender como criar sistemas que sejam seguros e úteis de verdade.

-🧠 O futuro pertence a quem acredita nos construtores do novo mundo.
+🧠 Estou aqui para aprender, crescer e contribuir com propósito.
+O futuro pertence a quem constrói com coragem e empatia.

 ---